ravilach/prometheus-sample-app/README.md

 ```

 ## Clustering:
-Deploy the example deployment configuration of 5 instances of Prometheus-Sample-App along with configured OTEL Collector.
+Deploy the example deployment configuration of 1 instances of Prometheus-Sample-App.

 ### Pre-requisites:
 - Docker
 - Docker Image Prometheus-Sample-App